japanese drama poster

 Well, it is another story about a young girl moving to the big city of Tokyo!
 Somehow, it feels different because she is not looking for a big and dreamy life.
 She is looking for a standard and stable life.
 Her name is Nami.

 Nami Suzuki (Mone Kamishiraishi) was born and raised in a small rural town.
-She doesn’t have a specific dream to pursue and she is an easy going person.
+She doesn’t have a specific dream to pursue and she is an easy-going person.
 As an ordinary woman, she desires to be happy with an ordinary life.
-She follows Kenya, who is her childhood friend and her unrequited love, and applies for a job in the supply management department of a large publishing company in Tokyo.
+She follows Kenya, who is her childhood friend.
+He is also her unrequited love.
+She applies for a job in the supply management department of a large publishing company in Tokyo.
 Nami gets hired by the company, but she is assigned to work in the editorial department of a fashion magazine.

 There, Nami Suzuki works with chief editor Reiko Horai (Nanao).
 She is a devil-like boss, who makes spiteful remarks and has a cold personality.
 Reiko Horai treats Nami, who doesn’t take her job seriously, in a callous manner.
 But, as Nami Suzuki watches her boss deal with her job, Nami begins to change her attitude toward her work.